Axion species scale and axion weak gravity conjecture-like bound: Introduction

 On the other hand, many of swampland conjectures essentially rely on the `distance conjecture' \cite{Ooguri:2006in}, which states that the EFT beyond the asymptotic limit of the moduli space is invalidated by the descent of a tower of states, presumably either the string excitations or the Kaluza-Klein (KK) modes \cite{Lee:2019xtm, Lee:2019wij}, from UV.
 Since the number of species in the EFT increases rapidly as the tower mass scale decreases, we expect that the cutoff scale would be lowered.
 Indeed, it has been already noticed that the cutoff scale of quantum gravity is in fact lower than $M_{\rm Pl}$ and determined by the number of species in the EFT \cite{Veneziano:2001ah, Dvali:2007hz, Dvali:2007wp, Dvali:2009ks, Dvali:2010vm, Dvali:2012uq}.
 Above this cutoff scale called the species scale, the gravitational interaction becomes strong since the number of species coupled to gravity is large enough to compensate the suppression by $M_{\rm Pl}^{-2}$.
 Then the loop correction to the graviton propagator is much enhanced, so we can say that quantum gravity effects are manifest at the energy scale above the species scale.
 When a tower of states descends from UV as the distance conjecture predicts, the species scale decreases as well.

 In \cite{Reece:2024wrn}, it was pointed out that the connection between the cutoff scale and the number of species in the EFT also can be found in the axion physics without gravity.
 This comes from the fact that both the gravitational interaction and the interaction through the $\theta F\wedge F$ term are non-renormalizable : these two are suppressed by the negative powers of $M_{\rm Pl}$ and those of $\frac{8\pi^2}{g^2}f$, where $g$ is the gauge coupling, respectively.
 Moreover, in the presence of the compact extra dimensional manifold, the axion also couples to the KK modes of the gauge field through the same form of the interaction term as $\theta F\wedge F$ with the same coupling $\frac{g^2}{8\pi^2 f}$, which will be explicitly shown in Sec. \ref{Sec:Straxion}.
 From this, in the same way as we did to define the species scale in quantum gravity, we can define so-called the `axion species scale', above which the suppression by the powers of the coupling $\frac{g^2}{8\pi^2 f}$ is compensated by the large number of species, namely, the KK modes, or presumably, the string excitations.
 Now, the axion species scale is required to be lower than the species scale since gravity is assumed to be sufficiently weak that the gravitational interaction is not taken into account to obtain the axion species scale.
-This condition leads to the axion WGC-like bound, $\frac{8\pi^2}{g^2} f \lesssim M_{\rm Pl}$.
-For the non-Abelian gauge interaction, the factor $\frac{8\pi^2}{g^2}$ is identified with $S_{\rm inst}$, thus the bound is nothing more than the axion WGC bound.
+This condition leads to the axion WGC-like bound, $\frac{8\pi^2}{g^2} f \lesssim M_{\rm Pl}$. \footnote{We refer the reader to \cite{Heidenreich:2017sim} which also claims that the WGC can be obtained by requiring the scale at which a gauge theory becomes strongly coupled to be below the quantum gravity scale.
+This is motivated by the emergence proposal in which dynamics of gauge field emerges from quantum gravity when a tower of charged particles (typically minimally couple to gauge field) are integrated out. } For the non-Abelian gauge interaction, the factor $\frac{8\pi^2}{g^2}$ is identified with $S_{\rm inst}$, thus the bound is nothing more than the axion WGC bound.
 However, the interaction relevant to the axion WGC-like bound is not restricted to the non-Abelian gauge interaction, but extended to the Abelian gauge interaction and even to the string interaction : any interactions associated with towers of states can generate the bound.